khaors/geocompr/main.md

 <!-- example2: us states + hawaii + alaska -->
 Inset maps are also used to create one map of non-contiguous areas.
 Probably, the most often use example is a map of United States, which consists of the contiguous United States, Hawaii and Alaska.
-It is very important to find the best projection for each individual inset in this type of cases (see section \@ref({#reproj-geo-data}) to learn more).
+It is very important to find the best projection for each individual inset in this type of cases (see section \@ref(#reproj-geo-data) to learn more).
 We can use US National Atlas Equal Area for the map of the contiguous United States by putting its EPSG code in the `projection` argument of `tm_shape()`.